Skip to main content

 2013

-• Legislature added funds to the Department of Human Services budget specifically for the service of resource facilitation
+• Legislature added funds to Health and Human Services budget specifically for the service of resource facilitation

-• Department of Human Services released a Request for Proposal to develop and provide continuum of services to include informal support, peer mentoring, resource facilitation, and ongoing public awareness and education
+• Health and Human Services released a Request for Proposal to develop and provide continuum of services to include informal support, peer mentoring, resource facilitation, and ongoing public awareness and education

 • The contract was awarded to University of North Dakota-Center for Rural Health to develop the North Dakota Brain Injury Network (NDBIN)